stackabletech/stackable-cockpit/README.md

 ```

 The admin UI is registered as a crate and is part of the build process, as the HTML/CSS/JS bundle is included in the
 final `stackable-cockpitd` binary.
-To get the build process running, first execute `pnpm i` to install all required NodeJS
+To get the build process running, first execute `yarn install` to install all required NodeJS
 dependencies in the `node_modules` folder.

 ---